stevearrants/stevearrants.github.io/_posts/2026-02-10-virtual-interviews.md

 ### Walk Through Sample Documents: Show the *Process*, Not Just the Product

-Your portfolio shows *what* you've done, but it needs to show *how.* You need to do more than open the PDF or Help site, scroll and say, "Here is a sample user guide."
+Your portfolio shows *what* you've done, but it needs to show *how.* You need to do more than open the PDF or Help site, scroll, and say, "Here is a sample user guide."
 The interviewers can read these later.
-As someone who hired writers through my career, I always looked at the documentation later, making notes if there was a followup interview.
-I wasn't looking so much what you wrote, but *how* you wrote it.
+As someone who hired writers throughout my career, I always looked at the documentation later, making notes if there was a follow-up interview.
+I wasn't looking so much at what you wrote, but *how* you wrote it.

 I suggest having 2–3 key portfolio pieces open in separate, clean browser tabs before the call begins.
 When asked to share, transition smoothly.